Mark Chapman (American football)

-Mark Chapman (born December 27, 1994) is an American football wide receiver who is currently a free agent.
-He was most recently a member of the Salt Lake Stallions of the Alliance of American Football (AAF).
+Mark Chapman (born December 27, 1994) is an American former football wide receiver who was a member of the Salt Lake Stallions of the Alliance of American Football (AAF).
 Chapman played college football at Central Michigan.
-He was selected by the Hamilton Tiger-Cats with the first overall pick in the 2018 CFL Draft.
+He was selected by the Hamilton Tiger-Cats with the first overall pick in the 2018 CFL draft.

 Professional career

 CFL

-On May 3, 2018, Chapman was selected with the first overall pick in the 2018 CFL Draft by the Hamilton Tiger-Cats, after trading up with the Montreal Alouettes.
+On May 3, 2018, Chapman was selected with the first overall pick in the 2018 CFL draft by the Hamilton Tiger-Cats, after trading up with the Montreal Alouettes.
 Despite this, Chapman remained unsigned through May 20, 2018, despite the Tiger-Cats signing several other players that they drafted.
 Chapman attended one of the Tiger-Cats early regular season games, but left without having signed a contract.

 NFL

 On May 14, 2018, Chapman received a tryout for the New York Giants of the NFL.
 Chapman signed a contract with the Denver Broncos on July 25, 2018.
 He was waived by the Broncos on September 1, 2018.